HiP-App/HiP-CmsAngularApp/README.md

    * If you are part of the project group, you can create new branches on the main repo as described [in our internal Confluence](https://atlassian-hip.cs.uni-paderborn.de/confluence/display/DCS/Conventions+for+git).

+## How to maintain coding standards

+After completing development it is recommended to execute `npm run lint` command which will give all the coding standard issues.
+Fix the issues and then give a pull request.

 ## How to test

  * Clone the repository.
  * Navigate to `cd HiP-CmsAngularApp`.
  * `npm install` to install all dependencies.
- * `npm test` runs the unit Tests for testing Angular 2 code with Jasmine and Karma.
+ * `npm test` runs the unit Tests for testing Angular 4 code with Jasmine and Karma.
  * `npm run e2e` runs the End to End tests using Protractor.

 If you test on the optimized version, you have to run the tests before `cleanup_publish.sh`.